One day, I will blog things on time.

 We drove out on Saturday, and while my MIL left Wednesday morning, DH and I extended our trip by an extra night, and were there until the following Sunday.

-On the first Sunday, we went to a sheep festival (my first!) at Taylor-Bray Farm, in Yarmouth Port.
+Taylor-Bray Farm, in Yarmouth Port.
 In a fit of camnesia, Sunday was the first of eight days that I neglected to bring the camera and take any pictures.
 Suffice to say, sheep are cute, as are goats and llama.
 The sheep dogs were the highlight.
 And there was yarn:

 40z of lace-weight mohair, 2-ply.
 Incredibly evenly spun, from Knot-a-Thot Farms in West Barnstable.
 No idea on yardage, or what to do with it.
 A scarf, I suppose, in a nice repeating pattern so I can make it as long/short as I have yarn for.